 No member of the Council may serve more than two (2) consecutive full (3-year) terms.

 A vacancy occurring in the Council shall be filled in the same manner as the original appointment, as described in Article VII, ‘the officers shall be elected as follows’.”
 The vacancy shall not affect the power of the remaining members to execute the duties of the Council.
+When a member in good standing has applied for their second term, that member may proceed as if the appointment has already been made in matters of voting and other Council duties unless and until such time the Governor’s Office informs us the appointment will not be made, or if that member chooses to retract his or her application.

 If a Council Member misses three (3) Council and/or standing committee meetings within a calendar year, the Council may remove that member by an affirmative vote of the majority of the members present at a meeting of the Council.
 The Council member will be given an opportunity to be present and to be heard at the meeting at which his or her removal is considered.